Rhapsodizer/acoustics-project/README.md

 - `logger.pde`: to serial read data from the board and write in a txt file
 - `data0.csv`: data ready csv
 - `analysis.ipynb`: jupyter notebook containing python code
-- `analysis - Jupyter Notebook.htm`: screenshot of notebook (static)
+- `analysis - Jupyter Notebook.htm`: screenshot of notebook (static) with relative files folder